 Key point: Big degrees of facial ageing require correspondingly big procedures for proper correction.

 Facial wrinkles and volume loss are poorly treated with a facelift.
-This is where the injectables are beneficial.
-Whether it is to soften lines or add subtle volume to targeted areas – this is where facial injectables work really well.
-Problems occur when too much is attempted with injectables alone – often leading to over-volumisation – the so-called ‘pillow-face’.
+This is where injectables are beneficial.
+Whether it is to soften lines or add subtle volume to targeted areas, facial injectables work really well.
+Problems occur when too much is attempted with injectables alone, often leading to over-volumisation—the so-called ‘pillow face’.

 Let’s go through a little on how neurotoxins and dermal fillers actually work:

 Neurotoxins work by blocking the neuromuscular junction.
 This reduces or even eliminates the electrical signals from the brain to the facial muscle, thus inhibiting the movement of the facial muscle.
 The result is a reduced severity of the associated wrinkles.
-However, neurotoxins do not address volume loss which is a prime component of facial ageing, nor do they treat loose skin, descended muscle or fat atrophy.
+However, neurotoxins do not address volume loss, a prime component of facial ageing, nor treat loose skin, descended muscle or fat atrophy.

 There is an increasing trend towards dermal filler treatments as an alternative to facelift surgery.
 Facial fillers are made up of various substances.
 The most commonly used substance in most modern HA fillers is hyaluronic acid.
-There are other less commonly used substances, such as poly-lactic acid or calcium hydroxyapatite which work for longer but are not reversible, unlike HA fillers.
+Other less commonly used substances, such as poly-L-lactic acid or calcium hydroxyapatite, work for longer but are not reversible, unlike HA fillers.
 HA fillers act to restore the lost volume due to the atrophy of soft tissue and fat volume that occurs with the ageing process.